SudoerJteheran/SudoerJteheran/README.md

 - 👋 Hi, I’m @SudoerJteheran
-- 👀 I’m interested in data engineering and AI engineering :D.
+- 👀 I’m interested in data science and AI engineering :D.
 - 🌱 I’m currently learning system and computing engineering uwu.
-- 💞️ I’m looking to collaborate on everything I find out interesting hehe.
+- 💞️ I’m looking to collaborate on everything I find out interesting.
-- 📫 How to reach me: can mail me at kkmiel32@gmail.com, I don't social media :P.
+- 📫 How to reach me: can mail me at kkmiel32@gmail.com, I don't use social media :P.

 <!---
 SudoerJteheran/SudoerJteheran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.